Diana-Abyaneh/diana-abyaneh_week17/README.md

-### 📇 Contact App (API Version)
+### 📇 Contact App (Local storage version)
 A React contact management application built using modern React architecture.
-This version uses JSON Server as a mock REST API to persist and manage contacts.
+This version of the Contact List App stores all data locally using the browser's **localStorage**, without relying on any external API.

 ---